 A: The only situation where a race would be cancelled is if the venue/park were to be deemed closed by the relevant government authority.
 This could happen in the case of bush fires, extreme heat, pandemic, or a natural disaster.
-If this happens, we will look to shift the race to an alternative date, most likely the following week.
-If an alternative date cannot be found, then a refund can be offered minus a $15 admin fee.
-We would greatly appreciate that you consider to forfeit this option as ATR will still be liable for all of the costs associated with the event.
+If this happens, we will look to shift the race to an alternative date/venue, most likely the following week.
+If an alternative date cannot be found within 6 months, then a refund can be offered minus a $15 admin fee.
+We would greatly appreciate that you consider to forfeit this option as ATR will still be liable for most of the costs associated with the event.

 Q: What if I noticed an error in my entry details?

 A: No problem, just shoot us an email to firstname.lastname@example.org and we will sort this out for you.

 Q: Will there be food available at the end of the race?

 A: We may be unable to provide communal food due to COVID restrictions.
 These restrictions are always changing so please keep an eye on any updates via our social media pages.
 We may have vendors on site that will have food and beverages for sale.

 Q: Can I wear headphones?